 Taking the above into account,

-- Zv should spread throughout Texas in the upcoming mosquito season, starting around April; this will likely occur much more rapidly than last season when the virus first showed up as a locally orginated (not travel-related) infection in Miami, FL.
+- Zv should spread throughout Texas in the upcoming mosquito seasons for at least 2-3 yrs, starting around April; this will likely occur much more rapidly than in 2016 when the virus first showed up as a locally orginated (not travel-related) infection in Miami, FL.

 - Childbearing age, sexually active women will probably be advised,

-- To always require condom usage with sexual intercourse, unless intending pregnancy.
+- To always require condom usage with sexual intercourse, unless attempting pregnancy.

-- To routinely use effective mosquito repellents on exposed skin and possibly treat outdoors clothing with permethrin throughout mosquito season.
+- To routinely use effective mosquito repellents on exposed skin and possibly treat outdoors clothing with permethrin throughout mosquito season, and throughout a pregnancy.

-- To undergo testing (along with their sexual partner) for Zv prior to attempting pregnancy and regularly (possibly monthly) throughout pregnancy.
+- To undergo testing (along with their sexual partner) for Zv prior to attempting pregnancy and monthly throughout pregnancy.

 - Abstain from sexual intercourse or use condoms throughout any pregnancy.

-- Monitor a fetus repeatedly over the course of a pregnancy for development of microcephaly.
+- Monitor a fetus repeatedly over the course of a pregnancy for development of microcephaly and other abnormalities.

 - Confer with their gynecologist and other appropriate specialists, such as in Neonatology and Infectious Diseases, if a Zv test is positive.